 Depending on criteria for the ideal new hire, different pre-employment tests can be used as a part of the hiring process.
 There may be preferences for key remote working traits that candidates must have.
 For example, there are pre-hire behavioral tests targeted specifically for remote jobs.

-Alternatively, if software is used on a daily basis by the company, such as Microsoft Office Suite for various clerical positions, a pre-employment office test can be used to pick the candidate with the necessary degree of Microsoft Word, Excel, and other software skills.
+Alternatively, if software is used on a daily basis by the company, such as Microsoft Office Suite for various clerical positions, a simple MS Word test or an Excel assessment can be used to find the candidate with the necessary degree of skill.

 How the Public Sector Benefits from Pre-Employment Office Tests

-The benefits of using Microsoft Office Suite and pre-employment testing for hiring processes are not limited to private organizations.
+The benefits of using pre-employment Office tests for hiring processes are not limited to private organizations.
 The same is true in the public sector, where administrative work is critical to government and education.

 When looking for new personnel, private companies and public sector organizations might benefit from using more stringent hiring strategies.
 It can be argued that stricter hiring procedures will make it more difficult for people to be hired, but skilled candidates need not be concerned.